kristinbranson/JAABA/plot/README.txt

 "Behavior Stats" button.
 Each row is a behavior;  the columns break it down by sex and individual.
 If both experiment lists are populated then the data are alternately striped and colored.
-Mean, median, and variance can be set by a contextual menu on the button.
+Mean, median, and variance can be set by a contextual menu on the "Prefs" button.
 Data can be exported to a tab-delimited file using the "Export Table" button.

 Logical combinations of behaviors can be analyzed using the pull-down menu in the lower-left "Behavior" box.
 So for example, if "And" "Behavior X" is chosen, then the rows in the table show the fraction of time when each behavior and Behavior X are performed simultaneously.

 The fraction of time each behavior is performed as a function of time during the experiment can be plotted by selecting a cell in the table for the particular behavior and sex/individual of interest.
 Multiple cells selected simultaneously will be overlayed.
 Zoom and pan using the buttons provided.
 Use the "Stats" button to overlay mean, median, and variance data.
-Data can be exported to a tab-delimited file using the "Export Graph" button.
+(to be implemented:  Data can be exported to a tab-delimited file using the "Export Graph" button.)

 BOUT STATISTICS

 Create a table of bout lengths (BL) and inter-bout lengths (IBL) using the "Bout Stats" button.
-As for behavior stats, each row is a behavior;
-the columns break it down by sex and individual;  the experiment groups are striped;  logical operators can be applied; and there is a separate contextual menu.
+As for behavior stats, each row is a behavior;  the columns break it down by sex and individual;  the experiment groups are striped;  logical operators can be applied; and the Prefs contextual menu controls statistics.

 Selecting a cell plots a histogram, normalized to unit area, of bout and inter-bout lengths.
 The "LogY" and "Stats" buttons can be used to scale